Inspired as a boy

 ‘My great-uncle had been a massive influence on me as a child.
 A farmer and self-taught conservationist, he was my David Attenborough.

-'I recall visiting him as a youngster; he’d point out little orchids that grew only on the South Downs, find fossils and identify birds by their song.
+'I recall visiting him as a youngster; he’d point out rare plants such as small orchids that were barely distinguishable in the long grass; find fossils and identify birds by their song.
 He was even awarded a British Empire medal for his work establishing Seaford Head National Nature Reserve.

-‘I knew I wanted to work in conservation, to do something that made a difference.
-Between contracts I’d volunteered with Project Aware, helping to build reefs to replace those buried beneath silt washed into the sea as the result of the deforestation.
+‘I knew I wanted to work in conservation, to do something that made a difference and leave a legacy.
+Between contracts I’d volunteered with Project Aware and the Nature Conservancy Council, helping to re-establish coral reefs that had been buried beneath silt washed into the sea as the result of deforestation and development.

-‘I left my high paid career, and within a month of arriving back in Britain, found myself huddled on a windswept hillside in Pembrokeshire as a full-time volunteer ranger, planting oak trees in horizontal hail.
+‘I left my high paid career and crammed all my belongings into shipping containers.
+Within a month of arriving back in the UK, I found myself huddled on a windswept hillside in Pembrokeshire as a full-time volunteer ranger, planting oak trees in horizontal hail.
 I was cold, I was wet, and I had a smile on my face.